Oakfield provides a great many opportunities for pupils to develop their English skills.

 World Book Day:

-Every year we celebrate National World Book Week by a whole school extravaganza of events.
-Students can participate in a range of competitions such as: dress as your favourite book character, extreme reading photos and shoe-box dioramas.
+Every year, we celebrate National World Book Week by a whole school extravaganza of events.
+Pupils can participate in a range of competitions such as: dress as your favourite book character, extreme reading photos and shoe-box dioramas.
 Each year, this special day will evolve around a theme, such as Fantasy or Sci-Fi, giving each pupil an insight into each chosen genre.

 Oakfield is an Accelerated Reader School:

 At its heart, Accelerated Reader is simple.
-A student reads a book, takes an online quiz, and gets immediate feedback.
-Students respond to regular feedback and are motivated to make progress with their reading skills.
-Accelerated Reader gives teachers the information they need to monitor students’ reading practice and make informed decisions to guide their future learning.
-A comprehensive set of reports reveals how much a student has been reading, at what level of complexity, and how well they have understood what they have read.
-Vocabulary growth and literacy skills are also measured, giving teachers insight into how well students have responded to reading schemes and class instruction.
+A pupil reads a book, takes an online quiz, and gets immediate feedback.
+Pupils respond to regular feedback and are motivated to make progress with their reading skills.
+Accelerated Reader gives teachers the information they need to monitor pupils’ reading practice and make informed decisions to guide their future learning.
+A comprehensive set of reports reveals how much a pupil has been reading, at what level of complexity, and how well they have understood what they have read.
+Vocabulary growth and literacy skills are also measured, giving teachers and parents an insight into how well pupils have responded to reading schemes and class instruction.